disketteomelette/aframe-pad/README.md

 - A modern web browser with WebGL support.
 - An audio file named `sound.mp3` located in the same directory as the HTML file.

+To make it easier, and at the cost of increasing the script size and slightly longer loading times, we have included the minified code of the libraries in a monolithic file.
+No additional modules need to be installed to run the application

 ## Installation

 1. Clone the repository: